This pasta with chestnuts is a delicious and easy pasta dish perfect for the fall and winter seasons.

 - Spaghetti: best if bronze cut.
 You can find them next to the regular spaghetti at your supermarket.

-- Garlic: to flavour the mushrooms.
+- Garlic: to flavor the mushrooms.

 Note: depending on the chestnuts, you might need to add one or two tablespoons of extra soy milk to get the blender going.